• Skip to primary navigation

 You may have noticed the trend of enjoying fresh veggies in some form or fashion, so a little bit of any of the above side dishes will definitely satisfy you.

-Want to explore some savory options, this list of Lebanese side dishes is filled with little delicious meals, some are good enough as a main.
+Want to explore some savory options, find yourself a Lebanese side dish in this list, it's filled with little delicious meals, some are good enough as a main.

 More vegan recipe roundups